Tams3d/T3D-GN-Presets/README.md

 ## :infinity: Github Repository Changes

-  - Added `Experimental` Branch.
-  - Added `Development` Branch.
   - Branches are allocated based on usability and developments.
     * [Master](https://github.com/Tams3d/T3D-GN-Presets/tree/Master) - New Releases with major changes and added Support.
-    * [Experimental](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) - Most Frequent Updates have the latest features, and while there might be bug fixes too, they are unstable.
+    * [Experimental](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) - Contains the latest features and while there might be cool bug fixes too, they are unstable and can mess up your files.
-    * [Development](https://github.com/Tams3d/T3D-GN-Presets/tree/Development) - Contains Incomplete codes, To-do works and preview checks.
-(Not Intended For Public Use, Strictly Only for Developers).
-   - Commits with completed changes will be moved from the `Development` Branch to the `Experimental` Branch after Verification.
-   - `Experimental` Branch has upcoming developments which are expected to come in the `Master`

 ## :link: Updates & Restrictions

 - Our Presets are made only to run on Latest Stable Blender Release as of date - Blender 3.3 LTS & Above are supported.
-- Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742), most Node-groups contain Named Attributes for faster.computation and simplicity.
-Some nodes like "UV To Mesh" & "Sweep Curve" uses a Specific Attribute Domain, which is Interpolated by [Interpolate Domain](https://developer.blender.org/D15289), older versions of Blender will not be supported and will not get supported.
+- Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742), most Node-groups contain Named Attributes for faster computation and simplicity.
+Some nodes like "UV To Mesh" & "Sweep Curve" uses a Specific Attribute Domain, which is Interpolated by [Interpolate Domain](https://developer.blender.org/D15289); older versions of Blender will not be supported and will not get supported.
 - Experimental Branch Content usages are at your own risk!
 IT MAY CAUSE SIGNIFICANT LOSS AND INCOMPATIBILITY!
 - Older Addon versions Will be discontinued, and User Manually Need to Upgrade to New Versions.
 - Updates will frequently be provided as-soon-as-possible undoubtedly and for free!